At first thought, socially responsible investing brings to mind one of two things:

 Before discussing returns, we can observe trends at a deeper level – those among individual investors.

-We know that the next generation of investors is thinking differently in how they invest their money than the prior generations.
+We know that the next generation of investors is thinking differently in how they invest their money.
 According to Morgan Stanley, millennial investors are twice as likely as the overall investor population to invest in companies targeting social or environmental goals.
 It is reasonable to assume that this is just one of the reasons which have led to sustainable, responsible, and impact investing [rising] 33% between 2014-2016 to $8.72 trillion.

 The growth in this space can only be expected to accelerate.
 According to a study conducted by the SpectremGroup, 49% of millennials with a net worth of more than $1 million cite social responsibility as a factor in their choice of investment.